 Find your contribution.
 Maybe you can show your support financially (great!), but maybe you can’t; there are plenty of other needs that you might be able to meet.
 It could be spreading awareness and exposure, making phone calls, hosting an organization’s meeting, or giving someone a ride.
 Use your skills and resources to move justice forward however you can.

 Divest from the supremacy of these institutions in your daily life.
 Confront instances of racism, sexism, homophobia, transphobia, ableism, and other oppressions, especially those perpetuated by people you love.
 When you receive benefits from, for instance, white supremacy, step back and ask who those benefits come at the expense of and how you can work to redistribute benefits in more just and equitable ways.
 Layla F. Saad’s Me and White Supremacy Workbook is an excellent tool for reflection.

 Vote, and protect the right and ability of all people to participate in political life.
 Do what you can to eradicate any barriers to voting that your neighbors might be facing, like childcare, identification, transportation, or work coverage.

 Check in with friends and loved ones that are being hit particularly hard by recent political events.
 Hold space for the queer, trans and gender-nonconforming, racial minority, religious minority, low-income, differently-abled, and otherwise marginalized people in your life without taking ownership or control of their feelings.
 There is a time to fix things and there is a time to just be with them — justice requires both.

 Fellow birth worker Miriam Zoila Pérez writes for Rewire

 An overview from the Unitarian Universalist Association, including a slideshow and webinar

 And many more excellent resources collected by Racial Equity Tools

-*In our original content, we choose to use “birthing people” or “pregnant people” instead of “women” as part of our commitment to affirming birth work.
-Read more about the importance of language to our work here.
+*In my original content, I choose to use “birthing people” or “pregnant people” instead of “women” as part of my commitment to affirming birth work.
+Read more about the importance of language to my work here.